sophorn-thun/ecommerce-website-analytics/high-level-analysis/Readme.md

-# Google Merchandise Store Analysis - High-level Analysis Using Google Analytics 4
+# High-level Analysis Using Google Analytics 4

 ## Overview
 This project focuses on analyzing user behavior, traffic sources, and conversion rates for the Google Merchandise Store.
 The goal is to extract actionable insights to optimize website performance, marketing campaigns, and increase conversions.